 5) Ghalegaun Homestay Trek

-Ghalegaon Homestay Trek is a 7-day trek to a scenic village in Lamjung.
-The Ghalegaon is situated 12.5km to the northeast of Pokhara.
+Ghalegaun Homestay Trek is a short 7-day trek to a scenic village in Lamjung.
+The Ghalegaun is situated 12.5km to the northeast of Pokhara.
 It is an easy trek to learn about the Gurung ethnic group and their culture.
 Trekkers can also enjoy the scenery of the Annapurna range on the horizon.
 Get ready to immerse yourself in the beauty of the touristy village.

 6) Panchase Trek